paritytech/polkadot-launch/README.md

 "types": "./typedefs.json"
 ```

+#### `finalization`

+A simple boolean flag for whether you want to make sure all of the transactions submitted in
+polkadot-launch wait for finalization.

 ## How Does It Work?

 This tool just automates the steps needed to spin up multiple relay chain nodes and parachain nodes